eversor1/credpile/README.md

 Optionally, you can include any number of [Encryption Context](http://docs.aws.amazon.com/kms/latest/developerguide/encrypt-context.html) key value pairs to associate with the credential.
 The exact set of encryption context key value pairs that were associated with the credential when it was `put` in S3 must be provided in the `get` request to successfully decrypt the credential.
 These encryption context key value pairs are useful to provide auditing context to the encryption and decryption operations in your CloudTrail logs.
 They are also useful for constraining access to a given credpile stored credential by using KMS Key Policy conditions and KMS Grant conditions.
 Doing so allows you to, for example, make sure that your database servers and web-servers can read the web-server DB user password but your database servers can not read your web-servers TLS/SSL certificate's private key.
 A `put` request with encryption context would look like `credpile put myapp.db.prod supersecretpassword1234 app.tier=db environment=prod`.
 In order for your web-servers to read that same credential they would execute a `get` call like `export DB_PASSWORD=$(credpile get myapp.db.prod environment=prod app.tier=db)`

 ### Versioning Secrets
 Credentials stored in the credential-store are versioned and immutable.
-That is, if you `put` a credential called `foo` with a version of `1` and a value of `bar`, then foo version 1 will always have a value of bar, and there is no way in `credpile` to change its value (although you could go fiddle with the bits in DDB, but you shouldn't do that).
+That is, if you `put` a credential called `foo` with a version of `1` and a value of `bar`, then foo version 1 will always have a value of bar, and there is no way in `credpile` to change its value (although you could go fiddle with the files in S3, but you shouldn't do that).
 Credential rotation is handed through versions.
 Suppose you do `credpile put foo bar`, and then decide later to rotate `foo`, you can put version 2 of `foo` by doing `credpile put foo baz -v `.
 The next time you do `credpile get foo`, it will return `baz`.
 You can get specific credential versions as well (with the same `-v` flag).
 You can fetch a list of all credentials in the credential-store and their versions with the `list` command.

 ## Dependencies
 credpile uses the following AWS services: